motion/orbit/next.md

     - Code blocks?

 # next
-  - not be edit mode by default in threads
+  - not be edit mode by default in threads unless you are author
   - archive/delete things
     - context menu for sidebar?
   - indexes still not working .sort('createdAt')